Mpayy/digital-wallet-api/README.md

 **Why `wallets.user_id` has no FK to `users.id`:**
 This is an intentional architectural decision.
 In real-world financial systems, identity/auth is frequently a separate service or an external Identity Provider (IDP).
 Enforcing a DB-level FK from `wallets` to `users` would create a hard coupling between two contexts that are designed to be independent.
 The wallet domain only needs to know a `user_id` exists — it does not own the user record.
 This boundary makes the auth domain replaceable without touching the financial schema.

 ---

+## Async Processing & Reliability

+Robust background processing is critical for financial consistency.
+The webhook pipeline handles external payment updates (Midtrans/Xendit) using RabbitMQ to guarantee processing delivery without impacting HTTP performance.

+**Pipeline Flow:**
+1. **Verify (API):** The webhook hits the API.
+The API validates the signature/token.
+2. **Publish (API):** Once valid, the raw payload is published to a specific RabbitMQ queue (e.g., `midtrans.webhooks`).
+3. **Consume (Worker):** The worker picks up the message using a `qos` configuration to process tasks safely.
+4. **Process (Worker):** Database transactions and balance updates happen here.
+On success, the message is `Ack`ed.

+**Dead-Letter Queue (DLQ):**
+To ensure reliability without creating infinite retry loops, the RabbitMQ topology is configured with `x-delivery-limit` (set to 5 retries).
+If a message fails to process (e.g., database is down, or unexpected bug) and receives a `Nack` more than 5 times, it is automatically routed to a Dead Letter Exchange (DLX) and placed in a Dead Letter Queue (DLQ).
+This allows developers to inspect, debug, and manually redeliver permanently failing messages without clogging the main processing pipeline.

+---